contentful/contentful-migration/README.md

 Most methods also have examples which show you how to use them.

-You can start by looking at the top level [`contentfulManagement`](./contentfulManagement.html) namespace.
+You can start by looking at the top level `contentfulManagement` namespace.

+The `ContentfulClientAPI` namespace defines the methods at the Client level which allow you to create and get spaces.

+The `ContentfulSpaceAPI` namespace defines the methods at the Space level which allow you to create and get entries, assets, content types and other possible entities.

+The `Entry`, `Asset` and `ContentType` namespaces show you the instance methods you can use on each of these entities, once you retrieve them from the server.

     From version 1.0.0 onwards, you can access documentation for a specific version by visiting `https://contentful.github.io/contentful-management.js/contentful/<VERSION>`